 But, once I arrived at SOAS, I loved it.
 I forgot all the preconceptions that other people had about my university and realised exactly why I had chosen it and why it was right for me.

 SOAS was truly going to become my secret weapon.
-Over the next three years, I discovered that the people who really know what SOAS is about, know it for the right reasons.
+Over the next three years, I discovered that the people who really knew what SOAS is about, knew it for the right reasons.
 I have had so many chats with lawyers, diplomats, professors from outside SOAS who are hugely impressed with SOAS’s eclectic range of courses, expansive view and regional focus.

-Now I can tell anyone who considers themselves to be at a ‘non-traditional’ uni – what I was told is a complete myth!
-More businesses and firms are realising that they need to further embrace diversity in who they are – diversity in the background of their trainees, diversity in what uni the candidates went to, to truly find candidates with the most potential.
+The truth is – there is still a long way to go in evening out social mobility and encouraging employers to see the quality of graduates that non-Russell Group unís are producing.
+But, there are increasing numbers of businesses and firms realising that they need to further embrace diversity in who they are – diversity in the background of their trainees, diversity in what uni the candidates went to, to truly find candidates with the most potential.

 I get really disheartened when I hear people talk about how they think they don’t have a chance applying for training contracts because they didn’t go to a traditional uni, or specifically to Oxford or Cambridge.
-It is true that a large proportion of trainees are often taken from Oxford and Cambridge, but there are still so many places that are taken up by people from other universities.
+It is true that a large proportion of trainees are often taken from Oxford and Cambridge, but there are increasing opportunities taken up by people from other universities.